Rnad95/reading-notes/Read42.md

 ---
 AdMob helps you monetize your mobile app through in-app advertising.
 Ads can be displayed in a number of formats and are seamlessly added to platform native UI components.

+## Monetize with ease

+---

+Increase engagement and retention with subscriptions by offering free trials, introductory pricing, promo codes, and more.
+Use subscription insights to measure how much you earn from each subscription tier, track retention, and see which features attract the most interest

+### Convert users into buyers

+Google Play offers a frictionless payment experience for you and your users, handling everything from receipts to subscription management to notifications with ease

+> Sell digital content in your app through a simple and safe checkout flow with Google Play’s billing system

+> Understand how your users behave and get detailed insights into app use and user engagement with Google Analytics for Firebase

+>Incorporate live-ops time-limited sales and events as a ?long-term strategy that introduces new content into the game economy.
+Offer a paid app by setting a price that the user must pay before they can download and install it

+### Reach more paying customers

+Tap into Google Play’s billing system, one of the world’s largest mobile payments platforms, with over 2.5 billion active users in more than 190 countries

+> Earn more while enhancing your user experience by finding the right combination of ad formats, for new and existing users, with Google AdMob.

+> Maximize your revenue by considering a flexible monetization strategy that adapts to your audiences and markets.
+Whether it’s in-app purchases, subscriptions, or paid apps, you choose the monetization strategy that works best for your business

 ## Code of Ethics - [Link](https://www.acm.org/code-of-ethics)

 ---